We all like a nice walk once in a while, right? Sometimes all you need is a just a few minutes in the woods to relax.

 The walk is only a half mile along an elevated boardwalk through towering clusters of saw palmetto, yaupon holly, beautyberry, wax myrtle and other vegetation typically found in a coastal habitat.

-Take some time to stop and watch for warblers, vireos and other migrating species along the boardwalk, especially when the beautyberry and yaupon holly is loaded with fruit.
+While there, take some time to stop and watch for warblers, vireos and other migrating species along the boardwalk, especially when the beautyberry and yaupon holly is loaded with fruit.
 You probably need to bring along your camera, too – this is a pretty decent birding spot.

 It's easy to miss doing this short walk and head straight to the ferry over to Fort Matanzas (more on that later), but make sure you plan in a little bit of time for a quick stroll to set you in the mood for exploring the park.
 Don't blame me if you miss the ferry, either.
 I did (I always take too long on trails) and had to wait for the next ride over, which was just fine and gave me more time to sit on a bench down by the water.
 Not bad.